inmanta/inmanta-core/docs/troubleshooting.rst

     INFO     inmanta.agent.agent Agent <agent-name> got a trigger to update in environment <environment ID>

-If the notification from the server doesn't appear in the log file of the agent after clicking the ``Force Repair`` button, the problem is situated on the server side.
+If the notification from the server doesn't appear in the log file of the agent after clicking the ``Force repair`` button, the problem is situated on the server side.
 Check if the server log contains any error messages or warning that could explain the reason why the agent didn't get a notification from the server.
 The server log file is situated at ``<config.log-dir>/server.log``.